CAPEC-71: Using Unicode Encoding to Bypass Validation Logic

 Detailed Attack Pattern - A detailed level attack pattern in CAPEC provides a low level of detail, typically leveraging a specific technique and targeting a specific technology, and expresses a complete execution flow.
 Detailed attack patterns are more specific than meta attack patterns and standard attack patterns and often require a specific protection mechanism to mitigate actual attacks.
 A detailed level attack pattern often will leverage a number of different standard level attack patterns chained together to accomplish a goal.

 Survey the application for user-controllable inputs: Using a browser or an automated tool, an attacker follows all public links and actions on a web site.
-He records all the links, the forms, the resources accessed and all other potential entry-points for the web application.
+They record all the links, the forms, the resources accessed and all other potential entry-points for the web application.

 Use a spidering tool to follow and record all links and analyze the web pages to find entry points.
 Make special note of any links that include parameters in the URL.